erica925/team-generation-project/lib/javafx-sdk-17.0.2/legal/javafx.graphics/mesa3d.md

 include/GL/wglxext.h :

- Copyright (c) 2013 - 2018 The Khronos Group Inc.
+ Copyright (c) 2013 - 2018 The Khronos Controller.Group Inc.

  Permission is hereby granted, free of charge, to any person obtaining a copy of this software and/or associated documentation files (the